 Sometimes we hate it.
-Often it confuses people.
-Always, we know we should avoid it.
+Often, it confuses people.
+We always know we should avoid it.

 But it comes out anyway.